luci/recipes-py/README.md

 -----------------------------------
 **All recipes MUST have corresponding tests, which achieve 100% code coverage.**

 So, we have our recipe.
 Let's add a test to it.
-This is obviously not too useful right now, but the test framework will protect our recipes against undesired changes from other developers, and gives us an immediate preview of what our recipe will turn into when it's run "for real".

 ```python
 def GenSteps(api):